- 2.3.1 GTID Format and Storage

 How GTIDs are defined and created, and how they are represented in a MySQL server (see Section 2.3.1, “GTID Format and Storage”).

 The life cycle of a GTID (see Section 2.3.2, “GTID Life Cycle”).

 The auto-positioning function for synchronizing a replica and source that use GTIDs (see Section 2.3.3, “GTID Auto-Positioning”).

 A general procedure for setting up and starting GTID-based replication (see Section 2.3.4, “Setting Up Replication Using GTIDs”).

 Suggested methods for provisioning new replication servers when using GTIDs (see Section 2.3.5, “Using GTIDs for Failover and Scaleout”).

-For information about MySQL Server options and variables relating to GTID-based replication, see Section 2.6.5, “Global Transaction ID Options and Variables”.
+For information about MySQL Server options and variables relating to GTID-based replication, see Section 2.6.5, “Global Transaction ID System Variables”.
 See also Functions Used with Global Transaction Identifiers (GTIDs), which describes SQL functions supported by MySQL 8.0 for use with GTIDs.